tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/跨域资源共享（cors）/GET Bucket cors_intl_en.md

 ### Response Headers
 #### Common Response Headers
-This response contains a common response header.
+This response contains common response headers.
 For more information on common response headers, see [Common Response Headers](https://intl.cloud.tencent.com/document/product/436/7729).
 #### Special Response Headers
-This response has no special response headers.
+This response does not use any special response header.

 ### Response Body
 CORS configuration information is obtained successfully.